itsjoshuagraves/digitalgarden/content/tools/guides/bookshelf/index.md

 {{< button href="https://www.amazon.com/Writing-Memoir-Craft-Stephen-King/dp/1982159375" >}}Purchase{{< /button >}}

 ### Deep Work
 On focus and its importance.
 It's smartly written, and has extremely practical tips.
 But it's more than just being about productivity.
 It's about how to realize ideas in a world that has forgotten how to slow down and think.
+By Cal Newport.

 {{< button href="https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692" >}}Purchase{{< /button >}}